AOEpeople/aoe_technology_radar/README.md

 > For more information see the source code of the [Messages Context](./src/context/MessagesContext/index.tsx).

 ## Development
-For local development you need a `rd.json` in the public folder.
-You can use [rd_example.json](./rd_example.json).

-For several customizations you need a `messages.json` in the public folder.
-You can use [messages_example.json](./messages_example.json).

-Then simply start the dev server
+Then simply start the dev server:
 ```
-yarn start
+npm run start
 ```

 ### Change scripts
 If you change one of the scripts in the scripts' folder, you have to compile them to JavaScript.

-Therefore, run `yarn build:scripts` and commit the results in dist_scripts.
+Therefore, run `npm run build:scripts` and commit the results in dist_scripts.

 To make it more robust the script will be executed on commit.